ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-02-utsacyber-ctf-linux-2-writeup-eng.md

 Bad luck.
 Current version is not supporting "interactive" mode.
 Then, I realized something.
 If we can run any script which we wrote then we could be able to get root access.
-All we have to do is understanding how nmap scripts are working.
+All we have to do is to understand how nmap scripts are working.

 Nmap scripts are using ".nse" extension.
 They are using "Lua" language.
 We are living in "Computer" era.
 So, we can access every knowledge with quick search.
 We need to create three sections for making our script work.
 These are: